-In 2003, Shannon graduated with a Bachelor of Arts degree in Dramatic Arts at the University of the Witwatersrand at the end of 2003 and found herself debuting in her first professional theatre production at Pieter Torien’s Monte Casino Theatre that very year.
-It may come as a surprise that the theatre is where she first cut her teeth; but it was her portrayal of Neets in Dorothy Ann Gould’s 2004 theatre production “Japes”, which garnered Shannon a Fleur du Cup nomination, as well as The Naledi Award for Best Performance by a Newcomer/Breakthrough (Female), as well as a Fleur du Cup nomination for Best Supporting Actress.
+In 2003, Shannon graduated with a Bachelor of Arts degree in Dramatic Arts from the University of the Witwatersrand and found herself debuting in her first professional theatre production at Pieter Torien’s Monte Casino Theatre that same year.
+It may come as a surprise that the theatre is where she first cut her teeth; but it was her portrayal of Neets in Dorothy Ann Gould’s 2004 theatre production “Japes”, which garnered Shannon The Naledi Award for Best Performance by a Newcomer/Breakthrough (Female), as well as a Fleur du Cup nomination for Best Supporting Actress.

 For bookings or more information on Shannon, please, get in contact with an agent at Owen S. Management on 011 483 0940 / email@example.com